rapidsai/dependency-file-generator/README.md

       arch: [x86_64] # the architecture variants that should be generated
     includes: # the names of the keys whose lists should be included in the final environment file
       - build
+channels: # which channels should be included in environment file
+  - rapidsai
+  - nvidia
 specifics: # CUDA/arch specific dependencies go in here x86_64-11.5: # key which defines packages that are specific to x86_64 architecture and CUDA 11.5
     build: # arbitrarily named key whose contents will be merged with a top-level `build` list if it exists